-The beloved Curtin Hotel in Melbourne’s inner north has been put under a pretty rare “green ban” by a group of building and construction industry unions in an attempt to save the pub from being redeveloped.
+It was then put under a pretty rare “green ban” by a group of building and construction industry unions in an attempt to save it from any potential redevelopment.

-Victorian Trades Hall secretary Luke Hilakari told The Age that the Curtin is “not a building you should touch”.
-He said the unions will be working hard to protect the pub and its long-standing legacy as a Labor Party watering hole and live music venue.
+Secretary for Victorian Trades Hall Luke Hilkari previously told The Age the pub is “not a building you should touch”.
+He said the unions would work hard to protect the pub and its long-standing legacy as a Labor Party watering hole and live music venue.

 “If someone was trying to come in there with a bulldozer, it would be all of us and half of Melbourne standing in front of that bulldozer,” he said.

-Adam Portelli — the Regional Director for the Media, Entertainment and Arts Alliance in Victoria and Tasmania — said in a statement on Friday that the Curtin has a deep and long connection with the city’s arts scene and “must be protected and preserved” as part of the Melbourne’s fabric.
+Adam Portelli — the Regional Director for the Media, Entertainment and Arts Alliance in Victoria and Tasmania — said in a statement in April that The Curtin had a deep and long connection with the city’s arts scene and “must be protected and preserved” as part of the Melbourne’s fabric.

 The future of The Curtin Hotel is certainly looking much less uncertain now, and that news definitely deserves a hearty cheers.